Illinois lawmakers call for ban on intoxicating hemp products, but retailers call for regulations

 Several lawmakers spoke in favor of the ban.

-Rep. Eva-dina Delgado, a mother of a teenager who represents the Northwest Side of Chicago, said kids get it from stores and call it “greening out.”
+Rep. Eva-dina Delgado, who represents the Northwest Side of Chicago and has a teenager, said kids get it from stores and call it “greening out.”

 “It scares me to my core to think about young people putting that in their bodies and we just have no idea what’s in it,” she said.